-The Bank's management expects that the adoption of IFRS 9 in its current wording may have a significant impact on the financial statements mainly with respect to the classification of financial instruments and expected losses from credit products; quantification of the impact will be prepared in the following periods.
+The Bank's management expects that the adoption of new IFRS 9 will have a significant impact on the financial statements primarily with respect to the classification of financial instruments and expected losses from credit risks.
+Adoption will lead to significant changes in the Bank's processes and systems as there will be a volume change in the provisioning.
+Quantification of the impact will be prepared in the following periods.
 The Bank's management also analyses how significant the impact of IFRS 15 will be on the financial statements.
 The Bank's management also expects that adopting the other standards, amendments to the existing standards and interpretations will have no material impact on the financial statements of the Bank in the period of initial application.